kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 #### Metrics

 In order to help cluster administrators determine if it's safe to enable the feature, we propose to add a new metric `kube_apiserver_validation_kubelet_cert_cn_total`.
-We will have two labels `success` and `failure`, allowing to track the number of errors due to the new CN validation.
+We will have two labels `success` and `failure`, allowing us to track the number of errors due to the new CN validation.
 In addition, we will log the error including the node name, so cluster administrators can identify which nodes are affected and need to reissue their certificates.

 If the feature gate is disabled or if `--kubelet-certificate-authority` is not set, we won't publish the metric or run any validation code at all.